KRM7/gapp/docs/encodings.md

 };
 ```

-In addition to everything above, crossover and mutation operators will
+In addition to everything above, a crossover and a mutation operator will
 also have to be defined for this encoding type, as these operators depend
 on the encoding type, and the operators included in the library will not
 work for new encodings.